jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 Navigate to the Scripts folder again and add the `Chest.cs` script to your *Chest* game object.
 Double click the script to edit it.

 Under a new region `Healthpack_variables`, create a variable with type `GameObject` and name it `healthpack`.
 We will need this variable to spawn healthpacks when chests are opened.

-Back in the unity editor, with `Chest` selected, drag and drop a reference to the `HealthPack` prefab into this variable via the unity inspector.
+When a player interacts with a chest, the chest should disappear, leaving behind a health potion for the player to pick up.

-**Task: fill out the `DestroyChest()` function so a chest is destroyed and leaves in-place a healthpack (Again, make sure to attach the script before testing)**
+**Task: fill out the `DestroyChest()` function so a chest is destroyed and leaves in-place a healthpack**

 Solution (translate hex to ASCII):
 ```
 68 74 74 70 73 3A 2F 2F 79 6F 75 74 75 2E 62 65 2F 50 6C 77 31 4F 30 55 75 5F 7A 51 3F 73 69 3D 51 6B 57 44 64 42 45 6B 6D 47 41 52 53 64 65 62 26 74 3D 34 35 35
 ```

-Make your `Chest` into a prefab.
+Back in the unity editor, with `Chest` selected, drag and drop a reference to the `HealthPack` prefab into this variable via the unity inspector.
+Then, make your `Chest` into a prefab.

 Now, scatter some chests into your map by dragging and dropping the `Chest` prefabs into your scene.